sygslhy/image-io/README.md

 Shape: (551, 603, 3)
 ~~~~~~~~~~~~~~~

-ImageMetadata is the information about the image, including the pixel type, pixel precision and image layout, which define fundamentally how the pixels arranged in buffer.
+`ImageMetadata` is the information about the image, the component `fileInfo` including the pixel type, pixel precision and image layout, which define fundamentally how the pixels arranged in buffer.

 ~~~~~~~~~~~~~~~{.python}
 print(metadata.fileInfo)